sathwikhbhat/leet-quiet/README.md

 <br>

 **LeetQuite** is a lightweight browser extension for LeetCode that helps you stay focused by hiding spoilers like solutions and difficulty levels, encouraging you to think independently before seeking help.

+## Why Use LeetQuite?

+Solving LeetCode problems effectively requires focus, discipline, and a clear head.
+But let's be real, the moment you see a big red **"Hard"** label, your brain starts negotiating an exit plan.

+LeetQuite removes distractions and spoiler temptations, helping you:

+- Avoid being intimidated by difficulty tag.
+Just read the problem and start thinking
+- Think independently before peeking at solutions
+- Build strong problem-solving muscles through effort, not shortcuts
+- Practice like you interview.
+No hints, spoilers, or psychological traps

 ## What does it do?